spheredev/neosphere/README.md

 Download
 ========

-**neoSphere 5.7.0** was released on Tuesday, December 14, 2021 and can be downloaded from the Releases page:
+**neoSphere 5.7.1**, released on January 4, 2022, can be downloaded from the neoSphere GitHub Releases page:

 * <https://github.com/fatcerberus/neosphere/releases>